 - Create local awareness of your efforts to begin a Soccer Across America program

-- Seek out other Soccer Across America programs near you and try to learn what worked for them.
-Often, Soccer Start sites in the same state have a lot in common.
+- Seek out other Soccer Across America programs to learn what worked for them.

-- Identify a local coordinator, and if possible, a visible role model (well-known soccer person such a professional player, a college coach, even older players (high school or college from your community or nearby communities)
+- Identify a local coordinator, and if possible, a visible role model (soccer person such as a professional player, a college coach or high school or college players)

 - Find a coaching instructor

-- Identify all the adult administrative functions you will need and develop a volunteer base, as necessary, to fill those functions
+- Identify all the adult administrative functions you will need and develop a volunteer base

-- Develop instruction agendas and plans of action for: Administrators, Coaches, Referees
+- Develop instruction agendas and plans of action for administrators, coaches and referees

 In order to promote the Soccer Across America program at the local levels and gain community involvement and awareness, certain equipment, services and financial support is needed.
 Some of these needs are:

 - Local organization, implementation and administration through volunteer coordinators